spheronFdn/provider-deployment/scripts/OnlyProvider.md

 ```

 You can also look up your provider on our [Provider Dashboard](https://provider.spheron.network) to check if your era uptime is up to the mark.
 Additionally, you can withdraw your earnings and view your provider's tier and the rewards you are accruing.

+### Acknowledgement

+This project incorporates code from [AkashOS](https://github.com/cryptoandcoffee/akashos), created by [Andrew Mello](https://github.com/88plug), which is licensed under the GNU General Public License v3.0 (GPLv3).
+The full text of the GPL3 license can be found in the LICENSE file in this repository.
+We thank the author for the efforts and dedication to creating this setup script.